PlatformLab/HomaModule/README.md

      sysctl mechanism.
 For details, see the man page `homa.7`.

 ## Significant changes
+- March 2026: backported Homa to Linux version 4.18.0, using the `linux_4.18.0` branch.
+Future changes made to the `main` branch are likely to be reflected in this branch also.
 - January 2026: introduced new 'homa_qdisc' queuing discpline to improve performance when TCP and Homa run simultaneously.
 Results on c6620 CloudLab cluster (100 Gbps network):